brentlintner/linus/TRACKER.md

 ### Performance

+* Try turning down the temperature for more focused responses, maybe helps wrapping?
+(SET TO 0.4 to 0.6)
 * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
 * For very long conversation histories, consider summarizing earlier parts of the conversation.
 * For very large projects, consider using an external memory mechanism like a vector database (with embeddings generated).